Oleksandr2891/todo-list-react/README.md

 # This app is built with React.

 At the core are class components.
-You can further rewrite them to Hooks and add TypeScript!